apsommer/apsommer.github.io/setup.md

 &nbsp;

 <p style="text-align: center;">
-    or trigger from a simple script on every bar close.
+    or trigger from a simple script on bar close.
 </p>

 &nbsp;